ethanwhite/moore-ddd/supplement.md

 make the development and testing of our ideas available to the scientific community in real time.
 All papers will be posted as preprints prior to submission and published open access.

-*What do you envision as the five-year impact of your work on one or more of the natural sciences?
-Is there a key, fundamental question that you are trying to answer?
-How will you measure progress towards answering this question over the five years?*

-*How will you advance data science methodologies, such as statistics, machine learning, automated inference, etc., to achieve this goal?
-We are particularly interested in the ways that the data science methodologies that you propose to develop can be applied to other fields beyond the one you focus on and shared.
-Please discuss these plans.
-What work products do you plan to make open source?*